Patrick Cormack: Other interests

-Personal life
+Personal life and death

 Cormack married Kathleen Mary MacDonald in 1967.
-They have two sons.
-He lists his recreations in Who's Who as "fighting philistines, walking, visiting old churches, avoiding sitting on fences".
-He is a member of the Athenaeum and Lincolnshire clubs.
+They had two sons.
+He listed his recreations in Who's Who as "fighting philistines, walking, visiting old churches, avoiding sitting on fences".
+He was a member of the Athenaeum and Lincolnshire clubs.
+He was a longtime resident of Lincoln, living near its cathedral.

+Cormack died on 25 February 2024, at the age of 84.
+Among those who paid tribute to him were Prime Minister Rishi Sunak and Leader of the Opposition Keir Starmer.